 Pricing – Free, $2.08-$13.75/month

-Imgur is another popular image sharing service on the internet, which used to be home for some of the most viral memes on the internet.
+Imgur is another popular image-sharing service on the internet, which used to be home to some of the most viral memes on the internet.
 It is a social platform in itself and has a tonne of images on its homepage.
 These images are listed based on the ranks, which are decided using the number of upvotes/downvotes or favorites received by the users.
-The best thing about Imgur which a lot of people like and tend to return to the service is that unlike other photo sharing services it does not require users to sign up or log in to access the images.
+The best thing about Imgur, which a lot of people like and tend to return to the service is that, unlike other photo-sharing services, it does not require users to sign up or log in to access the images.

 Pricing – Free

 Coming from a company that runs the most common and highly used search engine, Google Photos, undoubtedly, is the most commonly used platform for storing images or videos on the internet.
 It has a well-organized gallery which is curated by itself accordingly to provide you with an album for different images.
 The service is absolutely free and supports images up to 16MP size and videos up to 1080p resolution, exceeding which you might need to shell out some cash and upgrade to any of the paid plans.

 For a handful of you, who have the tendency of deleting their unused, here are some steps that you can follow to delete your Flickr account-

 3. Click the ‘Delete Your Flickr Account’ button.